Chaitalykundu/Web-Development/01-HTML/1-Basics/13-Anchor-and-Navigation/Theory/1-anchor.md

 - It can create hyperlink to other web page as well as files, location, or any URL.

+- Links can also be **internal**, which means that they will be linking the content within the same page.
+E.g., link to the top of the page or any link to any specific content on the page.

 - The `href` attribute is the most important attribute of the HTML `<a>` tag which indicates the link's destination.

 &nbsp;